hghmn/architecture-center/docs/reference-architectures/sap/index.md

 ## Availability considerations

-This reference architecture deploys a single instance database on Azure GS5-series virtual machines.
-The database tier's native system replication feature provides either manual or automatic failover between replicated nodes.
-To further lower unplanned downtime on Linux-based database systems, a high availability extension for the specific Linux distribution is required.

 In this distributed installation of the SAP application on a centralized database, the base installation is replicated to achieve high availability.
 For each layer of the architecture, the high availability design varies depending on the components as follows:

 - **Web Dispatcher.** High availability is achieved with redundant SAP Web Dispatcher instances with SAP application traffic.
 See [SAP Web Dispatcher][swd] in the SAP Documentation.